Official US Government Icon

 General Grant Program Information

-The purpose of the CRISI Program is to invest in a wide range of projects within the United States to improve railroad safety, efficiency, and reliability; mitigate congestion at both intercity passenger and freight rail chokepoints to support more efficient travel and goods movement; enhance multimodal connections; and lead to new or substantially improved Intercity Passenger Rail Transportation corridors.
+The CRISI Program assists in funding eligible projects for the purpose of investing in a wide range of projects within the United States to improve road safety, efficiency, and reliability; mitigate congestion at both intercity passenger rail and freight rail chokepoints to support more efficient travel and goods movement; and enhance multi-modal connections.

 Opportunity Status: